JiningLiu/ctrlIssues/README.md

 # ctrlIssues

-Public repo for issues in the ctrl app
+### Public repo for issues in the ctrl app

+Please submit issues with TestFlight or contact me directly.